yaseryacoob/GAN-Scanner/README.md

 This detector is designed for faces.
 It works best at medium and high resolution images (128x128 and higher).

 This detector employs StyleGAN2 inversion as the core-idea for detection.
 The hypothesis is that a perfect inversion of a face is highly likely to be a GAN generated image, while a real-image is slightly less invertable.
 Multiple metrics are used to compute a feature vector that reflects the quality of the inversion.
-The computed feature is then classified (0 to 1.0, where 0 is likely a GAN image image and 1.0 is an authentic image).
-An evidence image is also provided to help a human make a final determination if the processing is credible.
+The computed feature is then scored (range 0-1.0, where 0 is likely a GAN image image and 1.0 is an authentic image).
+An evidence image is also provided to help a human make a final determination if the processing is convincing.

 The classifier was trained on a balanced dataset of 81400 images, 40800 authentic (FFHQ+CELEBHQ) and 40800 GAN generated (5100 from each of StyleGAN2-raw+three compressions levels, 10,25,50, StyleGAN-ADA (inversions of StyleGAN2 and CELEBHQ), StyleGAN2 Distillation and SAM (see references at the bottom).